Low-voltage differential signaling: Applications

 In 1994, National Semiconductor introduced LVDS, which later became a de facto standard for high-speed data transfer.

 LVDS became popular in the mid 1990s.
 Before that, computer monitor resolutions were not large enough to need such fast data rates for graphics and video.
 However, in 1992 Apple Computer needed a method to transfer multiple streams of digital video without overloading the existing NuBus on the backplane.
 Apple and National Semiconductor (NSC) created QuickRing, which was the first integrated circuit using LVDS.
 QuickRing was a high speed auxiliary bus for video data to bypass the NuBus in Macintosh computers.
 The multimedia and supercomputer applications continued to expand because both needed to move large amounts of data over links several meters long (from a disk drive to a workstation for instance).

 The first commercially successful application for LVDS was in notebook computers transmitting video data from graphics processing units to the flat panel displays using the Flat Panel Display Link by National Semiconductor.
 The first FPD-Link chipset reduced a 21-bit wide video interface plus the clock down to only 4 differential pairs (8 wires), which enabled it to easily fit through the hinge between the display and the notebook and take advantage of LVDS's low-noise characteristics and fast data rate.
-FPD-Link became the de facto open standard for this notebook application in the late 1990s and is still the dominant display interface today in notebook and tablet computers.
-This is the reason IC vendors such as Texas Instruments, Maxim, Fairchild, and Thine produce their versions of the FPD-Link chipset.
+FPD-Link became the de facto open standard for this notebook application in the late 1990s and was the dominant display interface in notebook and tablet computers until the early 2010s when it was succeeded by Embedded DisplayPort (eDP).

 The applications for LVDS expanded to flat panel displays for consumer TVs as screen resolutions and color depths increased.
 To serve this application, FPD-Link chipsets continued to increase the data-rate and the number of parallel LVDS channels to meet the internal TV requirement for transferring video data from the main video processor to the display-panel's timing controller.
-FPD-Link (commonly called LVDS) became the de facto standard for this internal TV interconnect and remains the dominant interface for this application in 2012.
+FPD-Link (commonly called LVDS) once was the de facto standard for this internal TV interconnect but has since been usurped by modernized, more efficient interfaces such as MIPI DSI and eDP.